What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 Is lyocell sustainable?

 Yes — meaningfully so.
-Lyocell is produced from wood pulp sourced from sustainably managed plantations (typically eucalyptus, beech or pine) in a closed-loop solvent system that recovers and reuses up to 99.5% of its chemicals.
+Lyocell is produced from wood pulp sourced from sustainably managed plantations in a closed-loop solvent system that recovers and reuses up to 99.5% of its chemicals.
 It uses far less water than conventional cotton, avoids the pesticide load of non-organic cotton, and is not derived from petroleum like polyester.
-It is biodegradable at end of life, sheds no microplastics, and the leading brand — TENCEL™ by Lenzing — is transparent about its supply chain and certifications.
+It is biodegradable at end of life, sheds no microplastics, and the leading brand — TENCEL™ by Lenzing — is transparent about its supply chain and certifications including OEKO-TEX, GOTS and Bluesign.

 How should I wash lyocell sportswear?

 Wash lyocell activewear at 30°C using a mild detergent and a gentle spin cycle.
 Lower temperatures protect the fibres, preserve any plant-based anti-odour treatment, and reduce energy use.
 Avoid high-heat tumble drying — air dry where possible.
-Because lyocell is naturally odour-resistant (and even more so when combined with APRÍtech™ or APRÍshield™ anti-odour treatment), you can often wear garments two to three times between washes, which further extends their lifespan and reduces environmental impact.
+Because lyocell is naturally odour-resistant (and even more so when combined with APRÍtech™ or APRÍshield™ anti-odour treatment, which retains 94%+ effectiveness after 20 washes), you can often wear garments two to three times between washes, which further extends their lifespan and reduces environmental impact.

 Shop the lyocell collection this article is about